Powers of 10 to the People!

 Obviously, every location, every community, every country, every action will have its own dynamics to consider.
 There may be vested interests intent on blocking change and maintaining the status quo, and cultural challenges to navigate.
 But in principle it is at this community scale where efforts to transform and protect society should be prioritized.

-As we witness the social tipping points quantum shift with the Black Lives Matter movement and experience the public health and economic ripple effects of COVID-19, we can clearly see how actions taken…or not taken…at every scale — by individuals, communities, nations — can have a massive, often non-linear impact.
+As we witness the social tipping points quantum shift and experience the public health and economic ripple effects of COVID-19, we can clearly see how actions taken…or not taken…at every scale — by individuals, communities, nations — can have a massive, often non-linear impact.
 A single superspreader event can quickly impact thousands.
 The death of an individual can spark a dramatic change in society.
 The school strike of a lone teenager can revitalize the climate movement.